zeromake/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

   * Debug mode (where all the bridge communication will be outputted to the browser console)
   * Breaking changes highlights: background & content scripts initialization of the bridge; bride.on() calls when responding; bridge.send() calls
   * The bridge is now available throughout the App in `/src/` (regardless of the file used: boot files, router init, App.vue, any Vue component, ...) by accessing the `$q object` or `window.QBexBridge`
+* One single manifest file from which both chrome & firefox ones can be extracted
-* Automatically infer the background script file & the content script files from `/src-bex/manifest.json`
+* Automatically infer the background script file & the content script files from the BEX manifest file
 * Ability to specify dynamic content scripts that you can register & load yourself at runtime
 * Ability to compile other js/ts files as well that you might need to dynamically load/inject
 * No more 3s delay when opening the popup